Sign conditions for the existence of at least one positive solution of a sparse polynomial system: Introduction

 In~\cite{CFMW} the authors use degree theory in the study of chemical reaction networks to describe parameters for which there is a single positive solution or for which there are more (this is called \emph{multistationarity}).
 We apply some of these techniques in a Gale duality setting, more precisely, based on Theorem~\ref{th:degree}, which is version of a particular case of Theorem~$2$ in the Supplementary Information of~\cite{CFMW}.

 We can use different convex sets to apply Theorem~\ref{th:degree}.
 The first one which comes in mind is the positive orthant, which is not bounded.
 Another natural idea is to consider the Newton polytope of the polynomials in the system, or some dilates of it.
 This is reasonable since it is completely determined by the \emph{monomials} appearing in the system.
 In this paper, we use another convex polytope which seems natural since it is determined by \emph{the coefficients} of the system.
-This polytope is obtained using the Gale duality trick for polynomial systems that was studied by Bihan and Sottile in \cite{BS07}, see also \cite{BS08}.
-We can think of this polytope as a ``shadow" of the positive orthant via Gale duality, which has the advantage that it can be chosen to be bounded.
+We define this polytope (called $\Delta_P$) in \S~\ref{ssec:deltap} using the Gale duality trick for polynomial systems that was studied by Bihan and Sottile in \cite{BS07}, see also \cite{BS08}.
+We can think of $\Delta_P$ as a ``shadow" of the positive orthant via Gale duality, which has the advantage that it can be chosen to be bounded.